rkanter/PollutionSolution/README.md

 ﻿Pollution Solution - A Cities: Skylines Mod
 ===========================================

-A simple mod that allows you to enable/disable Noise, Ground, and Water pollution.
+A simple mod for [Cities: Skylines](http://store.steampowered.com/app/255710/Cities_Skylines/) that allows you to enable/disable Noise, Ground, and Water pollution.
 See the options panel to toggle each type of pollution individually.

+You can find the mod on the Steam Workshop [here](TODO).

 Noise Pollution
 ---